WATER: ESSENTIAL FOR PUBLIC HEALTH, QUALITY OF LIFE, AND FIRE PROTECTION

 The affairs of the Precinct are managed by an elected five-member Board of Water Commissioners and supported by three additional elected officials, the Clerk, Moderator and Treasurer.
 The Commissioners possess the same powers and perform the same duties with respect to Precinct meetings and business, including preparing warrants and running elections, as the Selectmen for the Town do.

 The Precinct water system is fed by several large gravel wells located in the vicinity of Pinnacle Pond.
 The water is disinfected and treated to reduce corrosion at the well stations.
-From there, the water travels to two storage tanks holding approximately 1.2 million gallons, and through 30± miles of distribution main and thousands of valves, meters and hydrants.
+From there, the water travels to three storage tanks holding approximately 2.3 million gallons, and through 40± miles of distribution main and thousands of valves, meters and hydrants.
 In addition, the system includes an emergency interconnection with Central Hooksett Water Precinct on RT 3.

 Maintaining this system in working order and in compliance with applicable regulations is no small task.
 For an overview of the increasingly complicated and critical duties, obligations and challenges of the Precinct and similar systems around NH, please refer to the helpful links below.